harishsun/harishsun.github.io/README.md

   - AWS Elastic Bean Stalk
   - AWS Outposts

+- Day 9 (27/11/2024): A New Beginning Despite the Flu

+Today wasn’t the easiest.
+I’m still battling flu symptoms—fever, body aches, and general fatigue—but I’m determined to keep pushing forward on this AWS journey.
+Every small step counts, right?

+**Shifting Gears:** A Fresh Start with Adrian Cantrill’s Course After some extensive research, I decided to pivot my learning strategy.
+I found Tutorial Dojo to be a bit unengaging for my learning style.
+While it’s great for sample tests and quick references, it didn’t quite resonate with me for in-depth learning.

+Enter Adrian Cantrill's AWS Training (found at learn.cantrill.io).
+I started this course today, and wow—what a difference!
+Adrian’s explanations are practical, engaging, and incredibly detailed.
+His approach really clicked for me, and I can already tell it’s going to be a game-changer.

+Key Learnings Today: Animals4Life Project and AWS Accounts One of the highlights from today was diving into the Animals4Life project scenario.
+This practical use case helped me understand AWS accounts from a real-world perspective.
+It’s such a refreshing way to learn compared to just theory.

+Adjusting My Plan
+With this new direction, I’ve decided to:

+Stick with Adrian Cantrill’s course as my primary learning resource.
+Use Stephan Marek’s course and Tutorial Dojo for sample practice tests closer to the exam.
+It feels like starting over, but I’m confident this approach will lead to a stronger foundation.

+The New Goal
+End of February: Complete the course.
+Mid-March: Earn AWS certification.
+Even though I’m not fully recovered, I’m giving it my all.
+Here’s to staying consistent, no matter what challenges come up!

+Good night, and see you tomorrow with more updates.

 ## Resources:
+- Adrian Cantrill's AWS Training learn.cantrill.io
 - Ultimate AWS Certified Solutions Architect Associate SAA-C03 by Stéphane Maarek - https://www.udemy.com/share/106WtA3@xAcho7WJx8jBkoErlcamUYzDNaaMhFAUcTpbZy2wYKc_0CEn4CEuQrk-a8fe7LM=/
 - Tutorial Dojo - https://portal.tutorialsdojo.com/courses/aws-certified-solutions-architect-associate-exam-video-course/